ParadigmMC/mc-modpack-kit/README.md

 > [!IMPORTANT]
 > The repo has just moved from using just `feat`, `fix` and `chore` to using `feat`, `fix`, `chore`, `mod` and `update`!

-> [!IMPORTANT]
-> If you want to add branch protection rules, please allow force pushes currently for mc-modpack-kit/GitHub Actions!

 **mc-modpack-kit** is a GitHub Actions workflow template designed to simplify the release process of Minecraft modpacks using a structured monorepo approach.
 It automates essential tasks such as versioning, modpack building, and publishing on platforms like Modrinth and CurseForge.

 ### Key Features